pablohpsilva/fluffy-umbrella/README.md

 ### Why this package name?

-I have no idea.
+No idea.
 I liked it, that's all.

 ### Special details

+-   I wanted to create the smallest possible react component library.
+This is why I'm not adding extra dependencies that could require from the project using it css/files/other special loaders.
+This is simple React and one dependency to help me manage `CVS` files;
 -   Running `npm start` will start the storybook;
 -   This library is using **peerDependencies** instead of dependencies.
 You should install them in your project (listed at the end);